Nevada Ghost Towns & Beyond

 (Photo credit: Off-Beat Oregon)

 One man devised a plan.
 He took a piece of round firewood and gouged out the center.
-He stuffed in the void with a ¼ stick of dynamite, then filled the end with shavings to cover his handy work.
-He placed the stick on his woodpile in a location where Bill would be likely to swipe it.
+He stuffed in the void with a ¼ stick of dynamite, then filled the end with shavings to cover his handiwork.
+He placed the stick on his woodpile, in a spot where Bill was likely to swipe it.

 Aetna Dynamite (Photo credit: Wikipedia)